BranchMetrics/branch-deep-linking-public-api/README.md

 : The iOS Team ID

 **universal_linking_enabled** _optional_
-: Whether Universal Links should be enabled
+: Whether Universal Links should be enabled, (0 or 1 indicating true)

 **fire_url** _optional_
 : The redirect on Fire phones